penumbra-zone/penumbra/docs/guide/src/dev/protobuf.md

 [buf.build/penumbra-zone/penumbra][protobuf], and to generate Go and Typescript packages.
 The Rust code files are generated with our own tooling, located at `tools/proto-compiler`.

-Our custom tooling for generating the Rust files will also shape the Serde implementations of the derived Rust types to have more favorable JSON output (such as rendering addresses as [Bech32]-encoded strings).

 ## Installing protoc

 The `protoc` tool is required to generate our protobuf specs via `tools/proto-compiler`.